viktorpm/shiny-performance-tracking/README.md

 ```
 #!/bin/bash

-# for cron jobs the $HOME variable needs to explicitly set
+# for cron jobs the $HOME variable needs to be explicitly set
 export HOME=/root/

 # Generate a timestamp for the log file name